 Answer questions and see how you rank against other players.Play Now

-Moreover, music marketing was so focused on young listeners, that it was the squeezing adults who bought Bennett's albums out of the record stores.
+Moreover, music marketing was so focused on young listeners that it was squeezing adults who bought Bennett's albums out of the record stores.

-Also in 2012, his fans got an inside look on the recording of Duets II as well as the life of the legendary singer in the documentary The Zen of Bennett.
+Also in 2012, his fans got an inside look at the recording of Duets II as well as the life of the legendary singer, in the documentary The Zen of Bennett.
 The project is the brainchild of Bennett's son Danny, who served as its producer.

 profile name: Tony Bennett profile occupation: